 Ability to walk, bend, and/or stand for extended periods of time

-On average, Museum Educators work 10 to 20 hours per week on week days and weekends, mid-March through early June and October through mid-December.
+From mid-March to early June and October through mid-December, Museum Educators work on average 10 to 20 hours per week on weekdays and weekends.
 From mid-June through September, educators should only expect to work about three weekend days per month and almost no weekdays.
-We have few tours and weekend coverage needs in January and February.
-Museum Educators are asked to be available for two weeks for bi-annual training in late February and early March and an additional one to two weeks in September, as well as monthly continuing education opportunities, usually held on Tuesdays.
+Museum Educators are asked to be available for two weeks for bi-annual training in late February and early March and in September, as well as monthly continuing education opportunities, usually held on Tuesdays.

 About the London Town Foundation: